fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 pq.write_table(data, out_path)
 ```

-In our case, the file is too large to fit in memory.
+In our case, the file is too large to fit in memory[^1].
 So instead of
 using `read_csv()`, we need to use `open_csv()`.
 Because, the CSV file
 is read in chunks, the code is a little more complex.
-We loop through
+We need to loop
-each chunk, read it, and write it to the Parquet file.
-This uses
+through each chunk, read it, and write it to the Parquet file.
+This
-little memory but can be a little slow as a single thread is used to
+uses little memory but is not as fast as using `read_csv()` given that
+a single thread is used to read the file.
+When using `open_csv()`, the
-read the file.
-When using `open_csv()`, the data types need to be
+data types need to be consistent in your columns.
+The inferrence about
-consistent in your columns.
-The inferrence is made on the first chunk,
+data types is made on the first chunk of data read, and if the type
-and if the type changes halfway through your dataset, you will run
+changes halfway through your dataset in one of your columns, you will
-into errors.
-You can avoid this by specifying the data types manually.
+run into errors.
+You can avoid this by specifying the data types
+manually.

 ```python
 # from https://stackoverflow.com/a/68563617/1113276